 Palma de Mallorca Airport is around 60 kilometres west of Cala d’or.
 Shuttle transfers take one and a half to two hours while the journey by hire car or taxi takes around one hour.

-Book a cheap holiday to Cala d’or with Airtours and make the most of All Inclusive deals throughout the summer months.
+Book a beach holiday to Cala d’or with Airtours and make the most of All Inclusive deals throughout the summer months.
 It’s a good destination for families, couples and groups wanting to enjoy this sophisticated part of Majorca.

 What is included ?